Transgender boy wins controversial girls state title - News 12 Now

-The family of Mack Beggs has said he would rather be wrestling boys, but state policy calls for students to wrestle against the gender listed on their birth certificates.
+His family has said he would rather be wrestling boys, but state policy calls for students to wrestle against the gender listed on their birth certificates.
 So the junior from Euless Trinity beat Chelsea Sanchez 12-2 in the 110-pound weight class to improve to 56-0 and earn the championship.

+Beggs was surrounded by the girls he’d worked so hard with all season when he finally broke his silence Saturday night after the team finish second in Class 6A, the largest division in Texas.

+After thanking all of them, he lifted the gold medal hanging on his neck to the assembled cameras and shared a parting thought after all that he’d been through this weekend.

-Beggs fell to his knees for a moment after the win as a mixture of cheers and boos rained down on him.
+Earlier Saturday, Beggs fell to his knees for a moment after his win in the final as a mixture of cheers and boos rained down on him.
 He then hugged his coach and left the mat.

 He had a bit of fun with his fellow wrestlers at the medal ceremony when he counted down from three and all six of the top finishers posed by doing a dab on the medal stand.